 How Does The TD Aeroplan Visa Signature® Compare To Other Credit Cards?

 In order to better understand our conclusions regarding the TD Aeroplan Visa Signature®, it will help to see it against the backdrop of other available credit card offers.

 TD Aeroplan Visa Signature® vs Chase Sapphire Preferred® Card

 The Chase Sapphire Preferred® Card is one of the overall best credit cards, and can also be very rewarding if you fly with Air Canada –- or any other airline for that matter.
 The card awards Ultimate Reward (UR) 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide.
 The points can be transferred to one of Chase's hotel and airline partners at a 1:1 ratio.
 The list includes airlines belonging to all three of the major airline alliances, including Air Canada.

-Another major selling point of the Chase Sapphire Preferred® Card is its generous welcome bonus.
-Users can Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $1,000 when you redeem through Chase Ultimate Rewards®.
-Plus earn a $50 statement credit towards grocery store purchases within your first year of account opening.
+Another major selling point of the Chase Sapphire Preferred® Card is its generous welcome bonus: Our best offer ever!
+Earn 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,250 when you redeem through Chase Ultimate Rewards®.

 TD Aeroplan Visa Signature® vs Capital One Venture Rewards Credit Card